bhrnjica/anndotnet/README.md

 * Windows 7, 8 or 10 with x64 architecture
 * .NET Framework 4.7.1
+* CPU/GPU support.

+Note: The application automaticaly detect GPU capability on you machine and use it in training and evaluation, otherwize it will use CPU.

 # How to run application
 In order to run the application there are two possibilities: